lauragabrielson/ETL_Project/README.md

 ### Load

-* Connect the Jupyter notebook to the SQL database using SQLAlchemy.
+* Connect the Jupyter notebook to the SQL database using SQLAlchemy, include your pgAdmin username and password.

 * Export the tables using Pandas.